 If you’re a decor enthusiast like myself, then you must get excited when the seasons change because it entices you to decorate your home with seasonal embellishments.
 And you most likely love decorating especially during the Fall season so you can nest a cozy abode to retreat to as the air becomes crisper and the daylight ends sooner.

 If you live in a small place though, some of the challenges of seasonal decorating that you might come across is finding the space to add all these embellishments.
-Believe me, I know how hard it is to resist picking up all the beautiful pieces you see displayed invitingly at Michaels or HomeSense, and you might even convince yourself that the 4 foot Santa mailbox will fit in your living room.
+Believe me, I know how hard it is to resist picking up all the beautiful pieces you see displayed invitingly at Michaels or HomeSense.
 But as adorable as that squirrel candle holder is, where will you realistically put it in your 700 square foot condo?
 Sometimes you just gotta learn to put the squirrel down and walk away.

 Some things to keep in mind